-Economist and intellectual giant, Thomas Sowell, wrote in Wealth, Poverty and Politics, ‘there is no single reason that can explain the differences in income and wealth among individuals, nations or civilisations’.
+Economist, Thomas Sowell, wrote in Wealth, Poverty and Politics, ‘there is no single reason that can explain the differences in income and wealth among individuals, nations or civilisations’.
 Instead, Sowell explores several factors, namely geography, culture, and politics, that vary so greatly from one nation to the next it would be a miracle if resources were equally distributed throughout the world.
 In Burgundy, Cistercian monks had planted vines, mapped vineyard boundaries, and, supported by the vast resources of the church, devoted their lives to winemaking.
 In the 18th century, following increases in the quality of French roads, trading of Burgundy’s wines began.
 Napoleonic inheritance laws resulted in the continued subdivision of the most precious vineyard holdings, leading to the emergence of négociants as well as a profusion of increasingly smaller, family-owned wineries.
 A complex and extensive interplay of historical events not only advanced Burgundian knowledge of winemaking but catapulted the region’s wines to the highest levels of recognition.
 The same cannot be said in Piedmont where fortune had not favoured Langhe farmers.

 Lifting the Langhe

 Italy emerged from WW1 in a poor and weakened condition.
 Once Mussolini had acquired a firmer hold on the nation, laissez-faire economics was abandoned, replaced by government intervention and protectionism.
 During the late 1960s, the Italian economic boom represented a cornerstone in the economic and social development of the country as well as a period of momentous societal change.
 Throughout this period, Northern and Central Italy experienced substantial growth.